 Copyright for Students

 This section provides information and guidance to students on copyright law.
 Throughout your course of study you will want to access, resources, download content and reuse it for your assignments.
-Fortunately, copyright law recognises the need for you to do this, and make provision under 'fair dealing' for non-commercial research and private study.
+Fortunately, copyright law recognises the need for you to do this, and makes provision under 'fair dealing' for non-commercial research and private study.

-Fair dealing relates to exceptions that can be made to using copyrighted information, but requires that you only copy 'as much of a work as is necessary for the purpose' and that copying 'must not impact on rights holders' legitimate exploitation of their work'.
+Fair dealing relates to exceptions that can be made to using copyrighted information, but requires that you only copy 'as much of a work as is necessary for the purpose' and that copying 'must not impact on rights holders' legitimate ownership of their work'.

 Creative Commons licences are not an alternative to copyright.
 They work alongside copyright and enable you to modify your copyright terms to best suit your needs.